 The Hurricane first saw Soviets’ land when the RAF 151 Wing arrived to Murmanks in 1941.That expeditionary force was sent to guard the vital harbours,to provide operational training there, and -more important- to show the British commitment with their Soviet allies.
 When that wing withdrew its Hurricanes remained there for Soviet use; further deliveries of Hurricanes and other aircrafts followed, the East Front devoured both men and material at a savage pace.

 This poor reindeer seems to be too shell-shocked to move… or maybe it’s just wondering about human’s madness.

 Photo: Yevgeny Khaldei.

 Well-known -but stunning nevertheless- photo of the Royal Prussian Jagdstaffel (Jasta) 12’s Albatri at their Roucourt Aerodrome (1917).
 Mostly D.V’s of various vintage and, I think, a few older D.III’s.
 The always neat AEG C.IV (my guess), is a nice extra touch.

 Great piece of poster art in this Finnish example, sadly the author’s airmindedness was certainly lacking.That menacing aircraft should have been a Soviet type and not one from the Suomen Ilmavoimat (Finnish AF)… besides the 3 British Anson’s in service there were purchased in 1936 for bombing crew training.

-Lovely and not very often seen photo angle of a Regia Aeronautica Freccia.
-The “Chirri”, as we know the C.R.32 here in Spain, was beautiful from every angle.
+A not very often chosen photo framing for this Regia Aeronautica’s Freccia.
+The “Chirri”, as we know the C.R.32 here in Spain, was beautiful from all angles.